 I realize that the job of words is to describe things, but sometimes there just aren’t enough words to describe seeing nuns and senior citizens in wheelchairs dirty dancing with an Elvis impersonator on a sunny Saturday afternoon in September.

 However, I will try in the latest “Senior Moments” installment.
-(The others can be found somewhere in here.)
+(The others can be found by searching that term on my sidebar.)

 This past weekend was the annual community carnival at the old people’s place.
 The term “carnival” is a bit of a stretch, but they fill the huge parking lot and yard with booths of games for the kids, a very modest petting zoo, a bounce house (for the kids, not the seniors) and carts/tables of food, ice cream and drinks donated by local businesses.